Code-Screen/Code-Screen.github.io/docs/viewing-candidate-report.md

 ### GitHub Unified Diff

-A link to view all changes/additions between the initial commit and the candidate's last commit (i.e. before any hidden tests were added).
+A link to view all changes/additions between the initial commit and the candidate's last commit (i.e. before any hidden unit tests were added).
 This helps speed up the review process as you can view the candidate's solution in its entirety rather than on a per commit basis.

 ### Request Changes

-We provide a workflow that allows you to easily give candidates a "second shot" at the test.
+We provide a workflow that allows you to easily give candidates a "second shot" at the assessment.
 Click [here](request-improvements-on-candidates-result.md) for more details.

 ### Give Feedback

 We also provide a nice workflow that enables you to give feedback to a candidate on their solution.
 Click [here](giving-feedback-to-candidates.md) for more details.